 The School's activities and trading performance are included in these accounts.
-The School has no subsidiaries but benefits from the generosity of an active Parent Teacher Association whose support is greatly appreciated and acknowledged.
+The School has no subsidiaries but benefits from the generosity of an active Parent Teacher Association (The BPS Society) whose support is greatly appreciated and acknowledged.

-The School and its community benefit greatly from the work of the Parent Teacher Association, through fundraising events that finance enrichment activities and opportunities for the pupils and also strengthen the School's ethos through the family community events.
+The School and its community benefit greatly from the work of the BPS Society, through fundraising events that finance enrichment activities and opportunities for the pupils and also strengthen the School's ethos through the family community events.

-Our parents help with many community projects and fundraising activities.
-Following the pandemic, the amount of activity during the year increased and included:
+Our parents helped with many community projects and fundraising activities

-- Running a second-hand uniform shop

-- Organising an Upper School Christmas party including fund-raising activities

-- Organising a Summer Ball in aid of the school and a local youth charity

-- Funding library resources

-- Funding specialist curriculum materials

-- · Funding Christmas treats

-- · Funding Entertainment for the Lower School Christmas party

-- · Funding a Quidditch day for the Prep pupils

-- Funding a Viking Workshop for Pre-Prep pupils

-- Funding the Year 6 Leavers Party

-- · Supporting at B-Fest
+- · Running a second-hand uniform shop - · Organising Christmas discos for all year groups including fund-raising activities - · Organising whole school Hallowe'en parties - Funding playground equipment and games markings - · Funding PE and music & drama travel - · Funding Christmas treats - · Funding a Quidditch day for the Prep pupils - · Funding a Viking Workshop for Pre-Prep pupils - · Funding a Science Day and Planetarium for all pupils - · Funding the Year 6 Leavers Party - · Supplying Easter Eggs for all pupils - · Supporting at B-Fest and Sports Day